13 BEST Hikes in Yoho National Park

 When on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.

 Once you’re at any summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down, and keep the bear spray on you just in case.
-If you’d like to learn more, we have a post on bear safety.
+If you’d like to learn more, see below.

 Advice on Hiking in the Canadian Rockies